John Paul Hammerschmidt: Political career

 Hammerschmidt became very popular in the 3rd district, even though most of its residents had never been represented by a Republican before; indeed, Democrats would hold most state and local offices well into the 1990s.
 He only faced one contest anywhere near as close as his initial bid for the seat.
 In the 1974 election, he defeated Bill Clinton (then a University of Arkansas law professor) by only 6,400 votes.
 Clinton had harshly criticized Hammerschmidt for being one of the few Republicans to stand by Richard Nixon in the wake of the Watergate scandal.
 This election was one of only four in which Democrats received more than one-third of the vote against Hammerschmidt, the others being Hardy Croxton in 1968, Donald Poe in 1970, and former Clinton associate James McDougal in 1982.
 The district reverted to form in 1976, when Hammerschmidt was reelected unopposed.
 In 1978, Hammerschmidt faced weak opposition from the Hot Springs real estate broker William C. Mears and instead had the resources to help the Republican gubernatorial nominee, A. Lynn Lowe, a farmer from Texarkana, win in Boone County.
-Lowe, who was also the state party chairman, lost to Hammerschmidt's former opponent, Bill Clinton, by an margin of 63%–37%.
+Lowe, who was also the state party chairman, lost to Hammerschmidt's former opponent, Bill Clinton, by a margin of 63%–37%.

 Hammerschmidt was a member of the President's Commission on Aviation Security and Terrorism (PCAST) which was organized in September 1989 to review and report on aviation security policy in the light of the sabotage of Pan Am Flight 103 on December 21, 1988.

 Hammerschmidt had a conservative voting record on foreign policy and social issues, but a slightly more moderate record on economic issues.
 He supported a constitutional amendment proposing to enact flag desecration laws.

 Hammerschmidt did not vote on the Abandoned Shipwrecks Act of 1987.

 Hammerschmidt was in the Air Force Reserve from 1945 to 1960 and the Army Reserve from 1977 to 1981.
 He was a Presbyterian and a member of the American Legion, Veterans of Foreign Wars, Freemasons, Shriners, Elks, Rotary International, and had alumni status at the Alpha Zeta chapter of the Pi Kappa Alpha fraternity at the University of Arkansas at Fayetteville.
 From 1999 to 2004, he was a trustee of Arkansas State University at Jonesboro.
 His wife, Virginia Ann Sharp, died on January 2, 2006 at the age of 77, following 58 years of marriage.
 Hammerschmidt died at the age of 92 of heart and respiratory failure at a hospital in Springdale, Arkansas.